Chrome vs Chromium: Core Differences

-Shreya Bose, Technical Content Writer at BrowserStack - March 17, 2020
+Shreya Bose, Technical Content Writer at BrowserStack - July 3, 2022

 Chrome is a browser developed and maintained by Google.
 It is proprietary, and anyone can download and use it for free.
-But the code cannot be decompiled, reverse engineered or leveraged to create other projects.
+But the code cannot be decompiled, reverse engineered, or leveraged to create other projects.

-How to download Chrome?
+How to Download Google Chrome?

-How to test websites on Chrome?
+How to Test Websites on Chrome?